 Together, these are the beneficial compounds that make up a full-spectrum extract.

-When CBD is extracted from a CBD-dominant plant, it can be infused into an oil to create a CBD oil to be used for a variety of purposes.
+When CBD is extracted from a CBD-dominant plant, it can be infused into an oil to create a CBD oil for various purposes.

 Learn More About CBD Oil